 This manual contains the operation and maintenance instructions for the American Magnetics, Inc. Model 1700 Liquid Level Control Instrument and outlines applications for various system configurations.
 Since it is not possible to cover all equipment combinations for all magnet systems, only the most common configurations are discussed.
 The user is encouraged to contact an authorized AMI Technical Support Representative for information regarding specific configurations not explicitly covered in this manual.
-This manual refers to the instrument as configured for liquid nitrogen operation.
+This manual refers to the instrument as configured for both liquid nitrogen and liquid helium operation.